-Comedian and Academy-Award winning actress Mo’Nique and her husband, Sidney Hicks, have been happily married since 2006.
-Their not-so-secret secret to long-lasting love has had people talking for years, and the couple talked about their “open marriage” on a recent episode of ‘The Preachers,’ a new daytime talk show.
+Comedian and Academy-Award-winning actress Mo’Nique and her husband, Sidney Hicks, have been happily married since 2006.
+Their not-so-secret secret to long-lasting love has had people talking for years.
+A few years ago the couple talked about their “open marriage” on an episode of ‘The Preachers,’ a daytime talk show.

 “It was my idea,” Mo’nique explained, “because I wanted to be open and honest with the person I was going to spend the rest of my life with.”

-For the couple, who also hosts a popular podcast, ‘Mo’Nique & Sidney’s Open Relationship,’ the word “open” doesn’t just refer to sex.
+The couple previously explained on their popular podcast, ‘Mo’Nique & Sidney’s Open Relationship,’ that the word “open” doesn’t just refer to sex.
 Open is how they describe their communication style.
-Sidney shared, “We are in an open relationship 24/8.
+Sidney shared at the time, “We are in an open relationship 24/8.
 And that means we are always open to a conversation.
 We’re open to the understanding that man and woman or as a couple we should have for one another.”

 Is how they work their union really so unconventional?
-With a decade under their belt, you may be curious to know if they’re the ones getting it right.
+With 17 years of marriage under their belt, Mo’nique can speak about both an open and closed marriage.
+You may be curious to know if they’re the ones getting it right.
 But, don’t jump in so fast!
 When open relationships are discussed, many assumptions are quickly made.

 I asked Sexpert Tyomi Morgan to chime in on the topic and share her advice for couples considering an open relationship.